fedefloris/Computor-v1/README.md

 # Computor_v1 - 42Born2Code
+A program that solves a polynomial equation of degree less than or equal to 2.

 ## What is Computor_v1?
+The goal of this project is to get comfortable with the manipulation of polynomial equations.

 For more details look at the [subject](subject.pdf)

 ## How do I use it?